rananjay3516/attendanceTrack/README.md

 # calc.c

-keeps track of reqiured classes in order to satisfy minimum attendance
+keeps track of required classes in order to satisfy minimum attendance